 Having a great layout

-55. Where do website visitors look?
-Ensure that your most valuable content is placed where visitors actually look, which you can determine using eyetracking.
+Where do website visitors look?
+Ensure your most valuable content is placed where visitors actually look, which you can determine using eye tracking.

-57. Ensure that the layout reflects the architecture of your information.
-Constantly look for ways to tidy up your information into ordered sections.
-Then ensure that each section uses the principle of progressive disclosure, so users see only the information they need at any given point.
-You can hide detailed information in many ways, such as in a less prominent font, in tooltips, in overlays, and in subpages.
+Ensure the layout reflects the architecture of your information.
+Continually look for ways to tidy up your information into ordered sections.
+Then ensure each section uses the principle of progressive disclosure, so users see only the information they need at any given point.
+You can hide detailed information in many ways, such as in tooltips, overlays, subpages, and in less prominent fonts.

-58. Decide what to feature on your homepage.
-Write a list of the products or services your visitors are looking for.
+Decide what to feature on your homepage.
+Write a list of the products or services for which your visitors are looking.
 Chances are, you can divide their intentions into categories and subcategories.
 Allocate space on the webpage according to the popularity (and value) of these categories.

-60. Test different navigation structures.
+Test different navigation structures.
 For example, reword the headings on your navigation bar so visitors can understand them.
-Or rearrange the navigation entirely so the sections are organized in a way that is more intuitive to users.
+Or rearrange the navigation entirely, so the sections are organized in a way that is more intuitive to users.

 - Images of the product.

 - Images of the product being used, maybe by someone visitors perceive as a role model.

 - Images of the successful outcome of the product.